top of page

 November'24

-Congratulations to Subhajit Saha for getting best oral-presentation award at AFS (Advance Functional Solids) conference held at IIT Kharagpur !
+Congratulations to Subhajit Saha for receiving the best oral presentation award at the AFS (Advanced Functional Solids) conference held at IIT Kharagpur!

 Image by Louis Reed